mokdevel/DarcMods/DarcMissions/docs/P_LOOT.md

 ## Loot parameters
 Loot is the reward of a mission.
 It is usually in a container (vehicle, box, ..) that is spawned in to the mission.
 The loot box is (in most cases) empty from the start and *only* after mission success, it's filled.
+There might a small delay and this is by design.
+The idea is that you should not be able to steal loot without compeliting mission.
+- Convoys are special cases where the vehicle is filled at spawn.

 The box and crat prefabs are special for the mod.
 If you want to define additional ones, please see [this](#define-a-new-loot-box).